1939 VFA season

+Home-and-away season

 The home-and-home season was played over twenty matches, a large increase from 1938 when sixteen matches were played, before the top four clubs contested a finals series under the Page–McIntyre system to determine the premiers for the season.
 This pushed the end of the season into October, the weekend after the Victorian Football League Grand Final.
 It became standard for the VFA Grand Final to be scheduled for the weekend after the VFL Grand Final until 1963.